hirnwunde/GCodeAFMotorV2/README.md

 What i have done:

-Remove the compatibility with Adafruids Motor Shield Version 1 Split the functions into files.
+ - Remove the compatibility with Adafruids Motor Shield Version 1
+ - Split the functions into files.
-Add a new G-Command (G28 - do homing)
+ - Add a new G-Command (G28 - do homing)
+ - Add support for limit switches (X-Home, X-End, Y-Home, Y-End)